 Like I said earlier, anytime Antlers wants you to be unsettled, on edge, or flat out horrified, you are.
 The atmosphere crafted by Cooper and the score from Javier Navarrete are the film’s biggest strengths – along with a top tier monster design – and do outstanding work at keeping you creeped out and uncomfortable.
 There’s also a specific moment near the final act that had me almost jump out of my seat, and it might end up being the scariest sequence in any movie this year.

 Although I felt they were worth mentioning, my gripes did little to ruin my overall appreciation of Antlers, and I would recommend it to anyone who was intrigued by the trailers.
-It didn’t live up to the lofty expectations I had for it, but that speaks more to me than the film itself.
+It didn’t live up to the lofty hopes I had for it, but that says more about me than the film itself.
 It’s scary, has plenty of atmosphere, and a decent enough group of main characters, so I don’t see it disappointing anybody going in with reasonable expectations.